The primary cause of unhappiness is never the situation, but your thoughts about it. Be aware of the thoughts you are thinking.

 But, the first step is to recognize them.

-Today we’re highlighting 10 types of thinking that may be getting in your way:
+Today we’re highlighting 10 thoughts that may be holding you back:

 One of the most common types of thinking, this is sometimes called “black and white” thinking.